 We regard our trademarks, software copyrights, copyright of works, domain names, know-how, proprietary technologies and similar intellectual property as critical to our success.
 There have been instances where third parties registered social media accounts under names similar to our trademarks in order to gain illegal benefits, against which we have initiated legal proceedings, and we may continue to become an attractive target to such attacks in the future with the increasing recognition of our brand.
 Any of our intellectual property rights could be challenged, invalidated, circumvented or misappropriated, or such intellectual property may not be sufficient to provide us with competitive advantages.
-We may also face challenges from third-parties relating to the use or ownership of trademarks, domain names and other intellectual property rights will be adequately protected, or (ii) our pending applications for intellectual property rights will be approved, (ii) all of our intellectual property rights will be adequately protected, or (iii) our intellectual property rights will not be challenged or disputed by third parties, including the ownership of such rights, or found by a judicial authority to be invalid or unenforceable.
+We may also face challenges from third parties relating to the use or ownership of trademarks, domain names and other intellectual property.
+In addition, there can be no assurance that (i) our pending applications for intellectual property rights will be approved, (ii) all of our intellectual property rights will be adequately protected, or (iii) our intellectual property rights will not be challenged or disputed by third parties, including the ownership of such rights, or found by a judicial authority to be invalid or unenforceable.
+For example, our application for registering the trademark for Luckin Tea in Chinese ("小鹿茶") was rejected by China National Intellectual Property Administration, and there is no guarantee that such application will be approved eventually, despite that we have and will continuously use best efforts to take legal actions to acquire the relevant intellectual property rights.